sambhav2612/100-Days-of-Code/README.md

 - [ ] Day 7: Simulate Page Allocation Algorithms (C)
 ...

-Feel free to submit any issue for any bug/enhancement you found and let me know via a PR.
+Read the guidelines in ```CONTRIBUTING.md``` on ```master``` and feel free to submit any issue for any bug/enhancement you found and let me know via a PR.
 I'll approve and merge your changes in no-time.

 Thanks for stopping by!